DeveloperAnuragsrivastav/VideoDeWatermark/README.md

 <br/><br/>

 </div>
-> *"When a watermark compromises the mission, we bring in the heavy artillery.
-Scrub the frame, extract the intel, and leave no trace behind."*
+When a watermark compromises the mission, we bring in the heavy artillery.
+Scrub the frame, extract the intel, and leave no trace behind.

 **VideoDeWatermark** is a highly tactical, open-source desktop application engineered to eradicate watermarks from your video files.
 Operating strictly offline and powered by Tauri + FFmpeg, it runs silently behind enemy lines on your local machine to guarantee maximum privacy.